SimonBaars/simonbaars.github.io/_posts/2021-02-20-afterlife.markdown

 “No, no, no,” Ben said in a frenzy.
 “I mean, it does sound nice, but for eternity...
 I would still inhabit my human mind, right?
 How would it respond to such a scenario of endless pleasure?”

-_“I only see minds as they are connected to me, I don't see the concequences of their decisions.”_
+_“I only see minds as they are connected to me, I don't see the consequences of their decisions.”_

 Ben tried to imagine the scenario for himself, a life devoid of pain.
 At face value, it seemed like a good thing.
 Yet, if happiness was the new normal, would it have any meaning at all?
 If there were no challenges to overcome, then perhaps there would be no sense in doing anything.

 Ben got the chills at the thought of it.
 Even worse was the readiness at which the entity was willing to condemn him to such a reality.
 In fact, any afterlife Ben came up with seemed unpleasant when experienced eternally.
 Perhaps true death wasn't that bad of an option after all...

-Ben felt he needed to take his time over this decision, but the eeriness of his senseless self was slowly driving him to desparation.
+Ben felt he needed to take his time over this decision, but the eeriness of his senseless self was slowly driving him to desperation.
 Sight, noise, and warmth were all relics of a distant past.
 But however much he longed to have those senses back, he felt sickened by the thought that there would be no escape.

 “Why are you giving me this ultimatum?”
 Ben asked.
 “Why must a desire to live be eternal?”